ioccc-src/mkiocccentry/test_ioccc/test_txzchk/README.md

 This will not show anything as the tarball is actually valid.

-However for the script you will see some output.
-Perhaps this should be directed to a log file (as some of the output is also added to the log file) but for now this will do as other things have to be done.

 ## Important note for adding files to the bad subdirectory